 - 2-3 sprigs of fresh mint

 - Turn your broiler on high and move an oven rack to the highest shelf.
 Cut baguettes into ¼ inch pieces and place in a single layer on a sheet tray.
-Lightly spray with oil and toast under the broiler for 1-2 minutes until lightly toasted.
+Lightly spray with oil and toast under the broiler for 1-2 minutes until lightly toasted on one side.
 Remove from the oven and set aside to cool.

 - Place the goat cheese off center toward the edge of the platter.

 - If your alpine cheese has a rind, cut the cheese out carefully and keep the outer edge of the rind.
 Cut the cheese up into small bite size pieces like cubes or triangles.
 Add the rind to the cheese platter opposite of the goat cheese.
 Add cut cheese to the inside of the rind.
 If your cheese doesn’t have a rind, just cut into small bite size pieces and place together.